SR 33805 oxalate

 Wu et al (2008) Coupling of L-type Ca2+ channels to KV7/KCNQ channels creates a novel, activity-dependent, homeostatic intrinsic plasticity.
 J Neurophysiol 100 1897 PMID: 18715900

 Do you know of a great paper that uses SR 33805 oxalate from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for SR 33805 oxalate